Drupalcz/drupalcz/docroot/themes/contrib/bootstrap/docs/Sub-Theming.md

 #### Choose a Starterkit {#starterkit}

-- @link subtheme_cdn CDN Starterkit @endlink - uses the "out-of-the-box" CSS and JavaScript files served by the [jsDelivr CDN].
+- @link sub_theming_cdn CDN Starterkit @endlink - uses the "out-of-the-box" CSS and JavaScript files served by the [jsDelivr CDN].
+- @link sub_theming_less Less Starterkit @endlink - uses the [Bootstrap Framework] [Less] source files and a local [Less] preprocessor.
-- @link subtheme_less LESS Starterkit @endlink - uses the [Bootstrap Framework] [LESS] source files and a local [LESS] preprocessor.
+- @link sub_theming_sass Sass Starterkit @endlink - uses the [Bootstrap Framework] [Sass] source files and a local [Sass] preprocessor.

 Once you've selected one of the above starterkits, here's how to install it:

 1. Copy over one of the starterkits you have chosen from the `./bootstrap/starterkits` directory into the `themes` directory.
-2. Rename the folder to a unique machine readable name.
-This will be your sub-theme's "name".
-For this example and future examples we'll use `subtheme`.
+2. Rename the directory to a unique machine readable name.
+This is your sub-theme's "machine name".
+When referring to files inside a sub-theme, they will always start with `./THEMENAME/`, where `THEMENAME` is the machine name of your sub-theme.
+They will continue to specify the full path to the file or directory inside it.
+For example, the primary file Drupal uses to determine if a theme exists is: `./THEMENAME/THEMENAME.info.yml`.
-3. Rename `./subtheme/THEMENAME.starterkit.yml` to match the folder name and append `.info.yml` (e.g. `./subtheme/subtheme.info.yml`).
+3. Rename `./THEMENAME/THEMENAME.starterkit.yml` to match
+   `./THEMENAME/THEMENAME.info.yml`.
-4. Open `./subtheme/subtheme.info.yml` and change the name, description and any other properties to suite your needs.
-Be sure to also change `- THEMENAME/globalstyling` to `- subtheme/globalstyling`.
+4. Open `./THEMENAME/THEMENAME.info.yml` and change the name, description and any other properties to suite your needs.
+Make sure to rename the library name as
+   well:  `- THEMENAME/globalstyling`.
+5. Rename the sub-theme configuration files, located at:
+   `./THEMENAME/config/install/THEMENAME.settings.yml` and
+   `./THEMENAME/config/schema/THEMENAME.schema.yml`.
+6. Open `./THEMENAME/config/schema/THEMENAME.schema.yml` and rename
+   `- THEMENAME.settings:` and `'THEMETITLE settings'`

 {.alert.alert-warning} **WARNING:** Ensure that the `.starterkit` suffix is not present on your sub-theme's `.info.yml` filename.
 This suffix is simply a stop